What Is A Dry Ice Blasting Company?

 A Safer, Greener Alternative

-Michigan dry ice blasting is widely recognized as a safe and environmentally responsible cleaning method.
-Carbon dioxide is a naturally occurring compound that is already present in the atmosphere.
-The CO2 used in dry ice blasting is captured as a byproduct from other industrial processes, meaning no new carbon dioxide is being generated for the process.
+Dry ice blasting is widely recognized as a safe and environmentally conscious cleaning solution.
+The CO₂ used to produce dry ice is typically captured as a byproduct from other industrial processes.
+This means no new carbon dioxide is created specifically for cleaning purposes.
+Instead, the gas is recycled and repurposed.

 Common Applications Across Industries